trezm/thruster-cli/README.md

-# Fanta Cli
+# thruster Cli

-A cli to setup, and generate new components for, a Fanta app.
+A cli to setup, and generate new components for, a thruster app.

 ## Installation